 Recognizing situations and responding with effective shot sequences is the focus of our tactical training program.
 The program utilizes tactical drilling and match play.
 The match play element also allows players to perfect technical skills under pressure as a transition to competition.
 PTA players will participate in extensive and rigorous tactical training and match play.
 Group sessions combining PTA players, Chow Academy players and other local players will be conducted in 3 hour sessions.
 The sessions are organized and conducted by our tactics specialist Mr. Chow, with on-court assistance from Dr. Gordon.

 In stark contrast with the very basic fitness approach at many tennis based fitness programs, for PTA participants strength and conditioning is a scientifically based, elite-level program similar to that of world-class professional athletes.
-Alex Power, C.S.C.S. addresses strength, speed, agility, power and endurance with a focus on tennis function.
-She works closely with our specialists, lead coaches and coaching staff to ensure each player is receiving the individualized training required for their tennis development.
+Our training staff addresses strength, speed, agility, power and endurance with a focus on tennis function.
+They work closely with our specialists, lead coaches and coaching staff to ensure each player is receiving the individualized training required for their tennis development.

 Vision and the efficacy of neural connectivity to the brain and motor system are perhaps the most critical performance factors in tennis.
 These are rarely addressed in development programs, until now.
-Based on her training in the high performance vision program of Dr. Don Teig, Alex Power C.S.C.S. will lead players through a program shown to improve performance vision and motor coordination.
+Based on our training in the high performance vision program of Dr. Don Teig, our training staff will lead players through a program shown to improve performance vision and motor coordination.
 The program utilizes vision specific training protocols to improve vision quality and reaction time.

 Dr. Patricio Rossi, M.D. brings his Sport Performance Program to PTA players.
 Through work with several pro (A.T.P. top 5) players Dr. Rossi has developed tests and analysis to assess physiological function.
 These tests and results will be used to define fitness training and adjust lifestyle.
 Hydration, oxygen consumption, lactic acid accumulation and nutrition will be monitored (to name a few of the parameters).
 Dr. Rossi’s world-class program utilizes periodic testing followed by result based consultation via video conferencing or in person.